fictionco/fiction/@apps/docs/src/docs/contribution.md

 - Create a new branch for your specific changes (e.g. branch named: fix/some-bug/issue321)
 - Create pull request discussing reasons for change
 - If you're request is reasonable, then we may request code refactoring via code review or accept your pull request as is.

+## Testing

+(Coming Soon)

+## Linting

+As you might have noticed already, we are using ESLint to enforce a code standard.
+Please run `yarn factor lint` before committing your changes to verify that the code style is correct.
+If not, you can use `yarn factor lint --fix`.
+If there are still errors left, you must correct them manually.

+## Documentation

+If you are adding a new feature, or changing behavior you'll likely want to document the changes.

+Please do so with a change to the [docs](https://github.com/fiction-com/factor/tree/master/%40apps/docs) package inside the Factor repo.

+No need to write documentation up immediately but please do so whenever your change is made stable and ready for production.